 This last photo was taken after I had set my meter using a Gray Card (which costs around $10) to get the most accurate exposure.
 It's not terribly far removed from the exposure I guessed at (more luck than judgement I promise you) but definitely better!

 The good news is that once you are aware of how your camera behaves in these situations you can take steps against it.
 Shoot in Manual Mode and instead of getting the meter to read at 0, make it read over or under depending on your scene.
 (Not sure which settings to use in manual mode?
-Be sure to download the FREE manual settings cheat sheet by clicking on the image below!)
+Be sure to download the FREE manual settings cheat sheet here!)

 A second option is to use an Expodisc (more on how to do that here) or a Grey Card to set exposure.
 An Expodisc is more reliable than your camera's internal meter, as it reads the light falling on your subject, not reflected light.
 A grey card helps by giving your camera the middle grey it is looking for, so it can set exposure correctly.
 Using either of these methods means you don't have to guess the correct exposure - you have the tools to tell you what you need to expose for!